timbocgn/way2dustlogger/README.md

 * Close the bootstrap switch for more than 10 seconds.
 The system reboots...
 * The LED will blink in a 500ms on - 2500ms off sequence, which indicated that the build in access point is up and running
-* Connect your system to this AP's IP-Address plus 1 - the password is "let-me-in-1234"
+* Connect your system to this AP's IP-Address - the password is "let-me-in-1234"
 * Go to the configuration page, provide your WLAN access point SSID (press 'Scan' to get a list) and provide the password
-* Reboot the system
+* Reboot the system (power off and on)
 * When the LED blinks in a 100ms on - 100ms off - 100ms on - 2700ms off fashion, the system is connecting to your AP
 * When the LED blinks in a 100ms on - 2900ms off fashion, the system is connected to your AP

 ### Access the web interface

 Please take a look at your router, DHCP server or the monitor output to get the IP address of the ESP32.
 Point your browser to the IP address to check if the sensors are working.

+It might take a while until the Vindriktning sensor reveives its first measurement.

 ### Access the sensor data

 The sensor provides a REST-API for the device.
-See the postman examples in ESP.postman_collection.json.
+See the postman examples in `Dust Logger.postman_collection.json`.

-<<TO BE UPDATED>>
-* `temp` is the temperature in degree celsius
+* `pm1` is the number of 1um particles per m^3
-* `rh` is the relative humidity
+* `pm2` is the number of 2.5um particles per m^3
-* `dp` is the dew point in degree celsius
+* `pm10` is the number of 10um particles per m^3

 ### Push the sensor data to MQTT

 Just provide the necessary data in the MQTT section and enable the MQTT client.
 The sensor will provide the data as JSON struct:

 ```
-<<TO BE UPDATED>>

 {
-  "temp" : 24.039997100830078,
+  "pm1" : 24,
-  "rh" : 55.46722412109375,
+  "pm2" : 55,
-  "dp" : 14.568182945251465
+  "pm10" : 14
 }
 ```